OUSee/OUSee/README.md

 ## Hi there 👋
--👀 Looking forward for some interesting job positions or projects
+-👀 Ready to discuss for some interesting job positions or projects

--🔭 I’m currently looking for some work or collaborations in web development
+-🔭 I’m currently working on a big project but open to invites or collaborations in web development

 -🌱 I’m currently learning AI and machine learning and also a game development